From vodka to soccer, campaigns to boycott Russia build momentum

 “It is the right decision!
 I can’t imagine playing a match with the Russian National Team in a situation when armed aggression in Ukraine continues,” team captain Robert Lewandowski tweeted.
 “Russian footballers and fans are not responsible for this, but we can’t pretend that nothing is happening.”

-Some commentators online questioned whether soccer’s governing body, FIFA, would “stay out of geopolitics and stick to its mandate of football,” while others praised the players.
+Some commentators online wondered whether soccer’s governing body, FIFA, would “stay out of geopolitics and stick to its mandate of football,” while others praised the players.
 One said, “Poland shouldn’t have to make that stance as @FIFAcom should have already banished Russia from the competition.”

 On Thursday, FIFA said in a statement that it condemns the use of force by Russia in Ukraine and that it would continue to monitor the situation.

-Another major soccer tournament final is being moved from Russia to France due to the invasion, as European soccer’s governing body, UEFA, announced Friday it would relocate the May 28 Champions League final from the Gazprom Arena in St. Petersburg to Paris in response.
+Another major soccer tournament final is being moved from Russia to France because of the invasion: European soccer’s governing body, UEFA, announced Friday it would relocate the May 28 Champions League final from the Gazprom Arena in St. Petersburg to Paris.

 In other sports, Alex Ovechkin, the Russian ice hockey star of the Washington Capitals, delivered an antiwar message Friday and said he hoped the fighting would soon be over and there would be “peace in the whole world.”